cfengine/documentation/manuals/knowledge.markdown

 flatten out this learning curve.
 It can lead to simplifications in use, because a lot of the thinking has been done already and is encapsulated into the model.
-One of its special properties is that it is both a model for system behaviour and a model for knowledge representation (this is what declarative languages seek to be, of course).
+One of its special properties is that it is both a model for system behavior and a model for knowledge representation (this is what declarative languages seek to be, of course).
 More specifically, it incorporated a subset of the ISO standard for `Topic Maps', an open technology for semantic indexing of